-The Council will enhance the ecological network across the Borough as identified on Plan 5.
-The designated sites are ranked 1 and 2 High Conservation Value.
+The Council will seek to establish and enhance thean ecological network across the Borough as identified on Plan 5.
+The designated sites are ranked 1 and 2 High Conservation referred to within the paragraphs above are rank 1 and 2 core areas.
+Within Value [AR5].
 Within the remaining core areas of the ecological network and the corridors which link them, development proposals will be required to have regard to existing habitat features and the wildlife corridor function, through their design and layout, and achieve net biodiversity gains commensurate with the scale of the proposal, through measures such as retaining existing habitat features, habitat restoration or re-creation and comprehensive landscaping, which is appropriate to local wildlife.
 Development which that would fragment the corridor function will not be permitted unless there is adequate mitigation.

-Within the buffer zones around core areas and corridors, development will be encouraged to enhance the ecological network where possible, through measures such as wildlife beneficial landscaping.
+Within the buffer zones around core areas and corridors, development will be encouraged to enhance the ecological network where possible, through measures such as wildlife beneficial landscaping [AR6].